 This unit builds on units R081 and R082 and students will be able to apply the skills, knowledge and understanding gained in those units.
 Interactive multimedia products are used widely in everyday life and the creative and digital media sector.
 They are used in computer games, mobile phone applications, presentations and many other areas.
 This unit will enable learners to understand the basics of interactive multimedia products for the creative and digital media sector.
 They will learn where and why interactive multimedia is used and what features are needed for a given purpose.
 It will enable them to interpret a client brief, and to use time frames, deadlines and preparation techniques as part of the planning and creation process when creating an interactive multimedia product.

-Click the below links to download our content delivery overview for ICT:
+Click the link below to download our content overview for ICT: